Why Are Your Peperomia Leaves Curling (Causes and Solutions)

 Well-draining soil that facilitates adequate drainage can also help regulate moisture levels and prevent overwatering

-Additionally, avoid using tap water with high concentrations of salts or hard minerals that could damage roots or hinder nutrient absorption.
+Additionally, avoid using tap water with high salts or hard minerals that could damage roots or hinder nutrient absorption.

 Instead, use distilled or filtered water if possible.

-To maintain healthy Peperomia leaves, providing them with a suitable environment is crucial.
+To maintain a healthy Peperomia, providing them with a suitable environment is crucial.

 These plants prefer bright but indirect sunlight and temperatures between 60-75°F.